bloominstituteoftechnology/Precourse/Lesson4-JS-III/README.md

 ## Introduction to Objects

 In the last lesson we introduced Arrays.
 Arrays are containers that hold collections of data.
-In this lesson we will introduce another data conatiner, the Object.
+In this lesson we will introduce another data container, the Object.
 Objects and arrays are similar in some ways and very different in others.
 Where arrays hold multiple items related to each other, Objects will hold a lot of information about one thing.
 Objects are instantiated by using braces ({}).

 ```javascript
     let newObj = {};